Friends of Daniel | Friends of Kyra | |

 Nevertheless, we see that observing a mean difference of 0.35 is not only quite likely given that the true mean difference is 0.5, but observing a mean difference of 0.35 is much more likely under the alternative model than under the null model.
 You can see this by comparing the height of the density curve at a difference of 0.35 for the null model, which is approximately 0.5, and the height of the density curve for the alternative model, which is approximately 1.5.
 See the chapter on likelihoods for further details.

-All the p-value tells us is that a mean difference of 0.35 is not extremely surprising, if we assume the null hypothesis is true.
+All the p-value tells us is that a mean difference of 0.35 is not extremely surprising if we assume that the null hypothesis is true.
 There can be many reasons for this.
 In the real world, where we have no Omniscient Jones to tell us about the true mean difference, it is possible that there is a true effect, as illustrated in the figure above.

 So what should we say instead?
 The solution is subtle, but important.
 Let’s revisit the two examples of incorrect statements we made earlier.
 First, ‘because p > 0.05 we can conclude that there is no effect’ is incorrect, because there might very well be an effect (and remember p-values are statements about data, not about the probability that there is an effect or is no effect).
 Fisher’s interpretation of a p-value was that we can conclude a rare event has happened, or that the null hypothesis is false (the exact quote is: “Either an exceptionally rare chance has occurred, or the theory of random distribution is not true”).
 This might sound like it is a statement about the probability of a theory, but it is really just stating the two possible scenarios under which low p-values occur (when you have made a Type 1 error, or when the alternative hypothesis is true).
-Both a true positive and a false positive remain possible, and we do not quantify the probability of either possible reality (e.g., we are not saying it is 95% probable that the null hypothesis is false).
+Both a true positive and a false positive remain possible, and we do not quantify the probability of either possibilities (e.g., we are not saying that it is 95% probable that the null hypothesis is false).
 From a Neyman-Pearson perspective, a p > .05 means that we cannot act as if the null hypothesis can be rejected, without maintaining our desired error rate of 5%.

-If you are interested in concluding an effect is absent, null hypothesis testing is not the tool to use.
+If you are interested in concluding that an effect is absent, null hypothesis testing is not the tool to use.
 A null hypothesis test answers the question ‘can I reject the null hypothesis with a desired error rate?’.
 If you cannot do this, and p > 0.05, no conclusion can be drawn based only on the p-value.
 It might be useful to think of the answer to the question whether an effect is absent after observing p > 0.05 as 無 (mu), used as a non-dualistic answer, neither yes nor no, or ‘unasking the question’.
 It is simply not possible to answer the question whether a meaningful effect is absent based on p > 0.05.
 Luckily, statistical approaches have been developed to ask questions about the absence of an effect such as equivalence testing, Bayes factors, and Bayesian estimation (see Harms & Lakens (2018), for an overview).

 The second incorrect statement was ‘there was no difference’.
 This statement is somewhat easier to correct.
 You can instead write ‘there was no statistically significant difference’.
 Granted, this is a bit tautological, because you are basically saying that the p-value was larger than the alpha level in two different ways, but at least this statement is formally correct.
 The difference between ‘there was no difference’ and ‘there was no statistically significant difference’ might sound like semantics, but in the first case you are formally saying ‘the difference was 0’ while in the second you are saying ‘there was no difference large enough to yield a p < .05’.
-Although I have never seen anyone do this, a more informative message might be ‘because given our sample size of 50 per group, and our alpha level of 0.05, only observed differences more extreme than 0.4 could be statistically significant, and our observed mean difference was 0.35, hence we could not reject the null hypothesis’.
+Although I have never seen anyone do this, a more informative message might be :‘Given our sample size of 50 per group, and our alpha level of 0.05, only observed differences more extreme than 0.4 could be statistically significant.
+Our observed mean difference was 0.35, hence we could not reject the null hypothesis’.
 If this feels like a very unsatisfactory conclusion, remember that a null hypothesis test was not designed to draw interesting conclusions about the absence of effects – you will need to learn about equivalence tests to get a more satisfactory answers about null effects.

 1.7.2 Misconception 2: A significant p-value means that the null hypothesis is false.